AdobeDocs/campaign-standard.en/help/audiences/using/about-opt-in-and-opt-out-in-campaign.md

 ---
 title: About opt-in and opt-out in Campaign
-seo-title: About opt-in and opt-out in Campaign
-description: About opt-in and opt-out in Campaign
-seo-description: Opt-out (or blacklist) results in a profile no longer being targeted by any delivery or by deliveries from a specific channel.
+description: Opt-out (or blacklist) results in a profile no longer being targeted by any delivery or by deliveries from a specific channel.
 page-status-flag: never-activated
 uuid: 501d9485-976b-4de7-b242-6886f2814c6c
 contentOwner: sauviat